 Strength Training to Manage Type 2 Diabetes

-There are 4 types of diabetes, all with similar health implications.
-Of these, type 2 diabetes is the most preventable.
+The good news is that type 2 diabetes is the most preventable.
 Risk factors include; family history of diabetes, being over the age of 55, overweight/obesity, insufficient exercise, hypertension, poor diet etc.

 Exercise in the form of aerobic and strength training can help improve blood glucose control, maintain a healthy weight, lower blood pressure and improve muscle mass, all-important factors in diabetes management.
 The aim is for 150 minutes of moderate intensity aerobic exercise per week (3-4 days) and a minimum of 2 days of strength training.